Match Preview

 PWR semi-final preview: Gloucester-Hartpury v Bristol Bears

-Bears finished fourth in the table, earning them a fourth consecutive play-off appearance, and inside centre Reed feels ready for the challenge that will be provided by their opponents on Sunday.
+Dave Ward’s side travel to Queensholm looking to avenge their defeat in last season’s final having finished fourth, earning them a fourth consecutive play-off appearance, and inside centre Reed feels ready for the challenge that will be provided by their opponents on Sunday.

 “It's a challenge that we're going to get after," she said.
 "It being a semi-final definitely gives a bit more spice and you don't get any second chances.